Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Strong ill-posedness of 3D incompressible Euler equations with swirl

 \end{Lem} The $L^2$-estimate is proven along the same lines as the respective version in \cite[Lemma 9.4]{chen1}.
-However, the proof given here is simplified as opposite to \cite{chen1} no dynamic scaling is used and the elliptic problem is posed on the whole space for which an explicit Biot-Savart formula is known, e.g. \cite{marchioro}.
+However, the proof given here is simplified as, in contrast to \cite{chen1}, no dynamic scaling is used and the elliptic problem is posed on the whole space for which an explicit Biot-Savart formula is known, e.g. \cite{marchioro}.

-\begin{proof} Exploiting the explicit representation formula for the Biot-Savart law of the axi-symmetric Euler eq., namely for \eqref{eq:elliptic3d}, see \cite[Section 2]{marchioro}, one has that
+\begin{proof} Exploiting the explicit representation formula for the Biot-Savart law of the axi-symmetric Euler eq., namely for \eqref{eq:elliptic3D}, see \cite[Section 2]{marchioro}, one has that

 Taking into account that $(r,z)$ is chosen away from $\mathrm{supp}(\omega_\theta^\aa)$, integrating in $\gamma$ and using the estimate \cite[(2.27)-(2.28)]{marchioro}, one concludes that

 Note that in this setting, there exist two positive $r_0>0, r_0'>0$ such that $r>r_0, r'> r_0'$.
 We conclude that